The Matrix (production team): The Matrix

 Prior to the formation of The Matrix, all three members of the production team worked as performers in their own right.
 With this knowledge, Columbia Records executive Tim Devine suggested to The Matrix that they record and release an album of their own.
 The production team desired to have an outlet to release their own music, although they also wanted to avoid media attention.
 As a result, they recruited Adam Longlands (then performing under the stage name A.K.A.) and Katy Perry to perform lead vocals on their album.
 The production team was already working with Longlands on several songs prior to inviting him onto the project.
 Perry was suggested to The Matrix by Devine after he was introduced to her by Glen Ballard.
 Devine was particularly impressed with Perry's vocals and overall charisma.
-When speaking on why The Matrix chose Longlands and Perry to join their team, Lauren Christy explained: "The reason we picked Katy and A.K.A. is they’re amazing performers.
+When speaking on why The Matrix chose Longlands and Perry to join their team, Lauren Christy explained: "The reason we picked Katy and A.K.A. is they're amazing performers.
 [Graham Edwards, Scott Spock, and I] like our role in the background and it shall continue to be there."
+Devine had suggested the team become "a real group" with a "fresh face" for the album when bringing them in.